-Another possible cause why your PS4 might be turning off is because of inadequate power or issues with the power management.
-We came across numerous cases where because of a lot of other appliances connected to the same power outlet as the PS4, the PS4 was not getting its power requirements completed.
+Another possible reason your PS4 might be turning off could be due to inadequate power or issues with power management.
+We’ve come across numerous cases where, because of many other appliances connected to the same power outlet, the PS4 was not receiving its necessary power requirements.

-Try connecting the PS4 to a sole outlet where no other appliance is connected and then launch it.
-If this fixes the problem, consider isolating the power of PS4 with other appliances.
+Try connecting the PS4 to an individual outlet where no other appliances are connected, and then turn it on.
+If this solves the problem, consider separating the PS4’s power source from other appliances.

-There might also be a case where the power itself isn’t consistent in your home.
-Occasional power surges might disrupt the power cycle of the PS4 and cause it to close.
-Here in this case, try connecting the console in another home and see if the issue occurs there.
-If it doesn’t, consider getting your power checked.
+There might also be a case where the power in your home isn’t consistent.
+Occasional power surges could disrupt the power cycle of the PS4 and cause it to shut down.
+In this case, try connecting the console in another house to see if the issue persists.
+If it doesn’t, consider having your power supply checked.

 Note: Another case where your PS4 might turn off is when another appliance or light switch gets turned on.
 This might cause a temporary influx which causes the PS4 to shut down.